-- Indicates that though a system restart is not required, iDRAC must be restarted to apply the updates. iDRAC communication and monitoring will temporarily be interrupted. - The backplanes that cannot be updated are not listed. - Applicable only for FX2 modular systems.
+\ Indicates that though a system restart is not required, iDRAC must be restarted to apply the updates. iDRAC communication and monitoring will temporarily be interrupted.

 - · Firmware update methods

-- · Version compatibility
+- Version compatibility

 - · Updating firmware

-- Firmware rollback
+- · Firmware rollback

 Firmware update methods

 The following table lists the various locations or media and methods to perform the updates: